-Established in 2021, we have attracted more than two dozen members and word is beginning to spread.
+Established in 2021, we have attracted more than three dozen members and word is beginning to spread.
 But we're just getting started.

 We've built ourselves a half-decent workshop for woodwork, and we're now using the donated machinery, tools and materials to renovate other parts of the building, improving the facilities and expanding our capabilities.

 We have big plans for Ascot Shed, so we'll likely always be building or upgrading something.
 Our aim is to provide the broadest range of volunteer-run workshop facilities anywhere in the UK, eventually.